tsathoqqua/limadocs/docs/source/module/modules-m_damage_source.rst

 .. c:function:: void set_to_hit_bonus(int x)

 Sets a direct bonus chance to hit adversaries.
+If a weapon has a positive to hit bonus, it receives the property "precise".
+If it receives a negative bonus it receives the property "imprecise".
+Properties can be seen in the ``equip`` command.

 .. c:function:: void set_disarm_bonus(int x)